 Noreen has recently retired as Professor Emeritus of Art from Kapiʻolani Community College, University of Hawaiʻi, where she taught drawing and painting, served as visual arts coordinator and initiated the New Media Arts program.
 For eight summers between 1989 to 2001, Noreen also organized and led drawing and painting tours in Europe as part of the college’s study abroad program.
 She was awarded the University of Hawaiʻi Board of Regents' Excellence in Teaching Award in 1994.

-In 2015 Noreen was invited to present a lecture at the New York Studio School, New York City, titled “The Art and Teachings of Nicolas Carone,” based on her manuscript: The Teachings of Nicolas Carone, Master Artist Teacher.
-Recently she was Artist-in-Residence at Hawaiʻi Volcanoes National Park for the month of October 2016, sponsored by the National Parks Arts Foundation.
+In 2015 Noreen was invited, with Martica Sawin, to present a lecture at the New York Studio School, New York City, titled “The Art and Teachings of Nicolas Carone,” based on her manuscript: The Teachings of Nicolas Carone, Master Artist Teacher: Narratives, Critiques and Conversations from 1969 to 2010.
+Recently she was Artist-in-Residence at Hawaiʻi Volcanoes National Park for the month of October 2016, sponsored by the National Parks Arts Foundation, and in January to February 2018, had an exhibition at the Koa Art Gallery at Kapiʻolani Community College, titled Nicolas Carone/Noreen Naughton: Sharing the Knowledge, as part of the Carone Centennial Celebration.